sing-group/seda/seda-docs/source/operations.rst

 BLAST
 =====

-Blast
+BLAST
 -----

-This operation allows to perform different BLAST queries using the selected FASTA files.
+This operation allows performing different BLAST queries using the selected FASTA files.
 Regarding the database to use in the queries, there are two possible modes: querying against all the selected FASTA files or querying against each FASTA file separately.
 Regarding the query, there are also two possibilities: using the sequences in one of the selected FASTA as queries or using the sequences in an external FASTA file as queries.
 When performing this operation, one BLAST query is executed for each sequence in the FASTA file.

 The figure below illustrates the process followed when a query against all selected FASTA files is performed.
 Firstly, one BLAST database is created for each selected FASTA file.
 Then, one alias referencing to all the databases created before is created.
 Finally, each sequence in the FASTA file used as query source is executed against the alias.
 As a result, this mode creates as many output files as sequences in the FASTA file.
 To create these output files, the sequences where hits were found are retrieved from the database.